Ben Hughes

 Built along the way

-• python-exercises-generator, a small framework for generating programming exercises with LLMs, then testing fine-tuned open models
+• python-exercises-generator , a framework for generating programming exercises with LLMs and fine-tuning open models

 More on these →